 How to Enter or Update Goals in [email protected] - Employees (PDF)

 Setting Goals in [email protected] Video (Five minutes, closed captioning available)

 - Staff Training - Setting Goals for Success

 Online training available in Talent@GW - Learning

 Draft goals related to your top priorities such as new initiatives, projects for the coming year, or aspects of your job description where you will enhance your performance.
 Goals can target specific service expectations (e.g. returning all customer phone calls within a specified time period) and/or processes that you can improve (e.g. taking responsibility for monthly reporting requirements using newly acquired Excel skills).

 Be specific in the goal description so the deliverable is clear.
 Avoid generalizing.
 Use action verbs as much as possible.

 Identify how success will be measured.
 Common measures include quantity, quality, timeliness, accuracy, etc.

 Questions to ask to determine if a goal is attainable:

-Goals should be linked to the higher-level team, department, Division/School goals, and/or the GW Strategic Plan and Strategic Initiatives.
+Goals should be linked to the higher-level team, department, and/or Division/School goals.
 This provides context and ensures that goals and actions contribute to the bigger picture.